 In 1653, Cromwell's Protectorate government took place of the parliamentary rule and John Thurloe became head of intelligence in place of his predecessor, Thomas Scot, in July (after the dismissal of the Rump Parliament).

 In this year, Wallis deposited a collection of 227 pages of transcripts of selected letters deciphered by himself to the Bodleian Library at Oxford.
+The volume inculdes fifty-two cipher letters, with solutions and keys.
+The introduction (at least of the auctioned copy (see below)) is dated 1 July 1653.
 The latest date in the collection was 4 April 1653 for a letter in French from The Hague.
 (Wallis included three letters undeciphered in order to let the reader see the difficulty of deciphering work.
 One of them, a letter from the Duke of Buckingham, was deciphered by Davys.)
 Wallis attached a brief introduction to the collection, of which the text is printed in John Davys, An Essay on the Art of Decyphering (1737).

 Wallis observes that the Civil War brought about wide use of cipher, which had been little known to any but the secretary of princes etc. (For use of ciphers by secretaries of state before the English Civil War, see, e.g., another article.)